di0g0a1v3s/HomomorphicVoteTally-in-C-/README.md

 ## Libraries and references
 For homomorphic encryption use the Microsoft SEAL library available here: https://github.com/Microsoft/SEAL

-For public key encryption in C, use, for instance, the libcrypto available here: https://github.com/openssl/openssl
+For public key encryption in C, the libcrypto available here: https://github.com/openssl/openssl

-You may find example code to sign and verify documents with libcrypto here: https://wiki.openssl.org/index.php/EVP_Signing_and_Verifying For Shamir’s secret sharing you may use the libsss available here: https://github.com/dsprenkels/sss/blob/master/README.md
+You may find example code to sign and verify documents with libcrypto here: https://wiki.openssl.org/index.php/EVP_Signing_and_Verifying

+For Shamir’s secret sharing you may use the libsss available here: https://github.com/dsprenkels/sss/blob/master/README.md